Measles, Mumps and Rubella

 -Second dose after 15 months of age and at least 28 days from first dose.
 Combined MMR (measles, mumps and rubella) vaccine is recommended for both doses.

 OR Titre date and result - NOTE: IF your titre test does not indicate immunity, you will need to receive the vaccine, per NYS law.

 How to meet this requirement: Send us a copy of your immunization record with the above included.

-All students entering SUNY Fredonia must be pre-screened for possible exposure to tuberculosis.
+All students entering Fredonia must be pre-screened for possible exposure to tuberculosis.

-How do I go about getting my immunization records to send to SUNY Fredonia?
+How do I go about getting my immunization records to send to Fredonia?

 You should have these records sent or faxed to:

-How to obtain your immunization records that SUNY Fredonia already has on file:
+How to obtain your immunization records that Fredonia already has on file: